Multi Role Vehicle – Protected (MRV-P)

 In a sharp departure from OUVS, protection was defined as; Ballistic threshold protection (STANAG 4569) level 2 Objective level 3Blast threshold protection (STANAG 4569) level 2a/2b Objective level 3a/3b.
 Finally, in total lockstep with OUVS several years earlier, the cost was to be no more than £250k.
 It also noted that despite the variants described above, other requirements such as a future battlefield ambulance could be based on the MRV-P vehicle.
 OUVS envisaged two weight classes of vehicle, this initial incarnation of the MRV-P requirement changed this to one.

-In a presentation to industry in 2014, further details on MRV-P were released:
+In a presentation to the industry in 2014, further details on MRV-P were released:

 And the details on quantities and timelines: